-With respect to the current request, you represent that the Agency's business location for licensing purposes is in a "place of 5,000", and that the Bank and the Agency will continue to conduct their activities in accordance with the above principles set forth in the First Union Letter, including conformity with New York law.
-Specifically, you indicate that New York law permits an insurance agency, including a bank-established agency, to conduct business at locations in addition to the agency's business location shown in its insurance license.
-You represent that the Agency is a licensed insurance agency in New York, and that the operations of the Agency will be conducted at satellite office locations that would be permissible under New York law for nonbank agencies as well as for insurance agencies operated by state banks or their subsidiaries.
+With respect to the current request, you represent that the Agency's business location for licensing purposes is in a Aplace of 5,000", and that the Bank and the Agency will continue to conduct their activities in accordance with the above principles set forth in the First Union Letter, including conformity with Illinois and New York law.
+Specifically, you indicate that Illinois law permits an insurance agency, including a bank-established agency, to conduct business at locations in addition to the agency's business location shown in its insurance license.
+You also represent that New York law permits an Illinois-based insurance agency, including a bank-established agency, to establish satellite offices at locations in New York.
+You represent that the Agency is a licensed agency in Illinois, its home state, and that it will obtain a license in New York.
+You represent that the operations of the Agency will be conducted at satellite office locations that would be permissible under Illinois and New York law for nonbank agencies as well as for insurance agencies operated by state banks.